Etiquette in Indonesia: Cultural overview

 Indonesia is a vast tropical country of sprawling archipelago with extremely diverse culture and demographic make-up with over 600 ethnic groups, and speaking more than 700 living languages.
 Indonesia has the largest Muslim population in the world.
 Indonesia also has considerably significant numbers of Christian Protestant and Catholics population, also Hindu that mostly inhabit the island of Bali, and Buddhist that are mostly Chinese Indonesians.
 In some remote areas, tribal animism still survives.

 Each of these Indonesian ethnic groups has its own culture and tradition and may speak their own mother language.
 Each of them may adhere to different religions that have their own rules and customs.
 These combinations made Indonesia a complex mixture of traditions that may differ from one place to another.
 Some ethnic groups such as the Javanese have a complex set of etiquette behaviors and are rather constrained in expressing their true feelings, while others, such as Batak and Betawi people, are more open and straightforward.
 Nevertheless, there are some similarities and common traits that can be used as a guide to interact with Indonesians.
 It is widely felt however, that the highly refined social behaviour of the Javanese as the majority — more or less — sets the social standards throughout the country.

 Common values and practices

 Smile

-Most Indonesians initiate social contact with a smile, it is a sign that you are approachable, such as shown here by military personnel in Aceh.
+Most Indonesians initiate social contact with a smile, it is a sign that you are approachable, such as shown here by the Student Regiment personnel in Aceh.

-Indonesians smile a lot to initiate contact, it is highly recommended to smile back in return.
+Indonesians smile a lot to initiate contact and often smile back in return.
 When interacting with other people, one should avoid expressing negative air of resentment, arrogance or hostility.
 Smiling, even toward strangers that you are interacting with, or someone that accidentally met your eyes, is considered polite and could be a social ice-breaker and to sign that you are approachable.
-Probably that is why Indonesians are rated highly as the most smiling people in the world.